Where to rent a car in Phuket?

 - Compact (Honda Jazz or similar): 840 B

 You also can rent cars or bikes on the roadsides.
 They usually always have cars available.
-The demanded price may sound attractive at booking time, and things could go fine in case of an accident, but there is no consistency or any way to tell which is reliable and which is not.
+The demanded price may sound attractive at booking time, and things could go fine in case of an accident, but there is no consistency or way to tell which is reliable and which is not.
 It’s a lucky draw, and you are on your own.
-Apparently, you don’t need an international driving license to rent from them, just your local license.
-Sounds a little dodgy and we’ll do further research about this.
-Having good travel insurance is a good idea.
+Apparently, you don’t need an international driving license to rent from them, just your national license.
+It sounds a little dodgy, and we’ll do further research about this.
+Having good travel insurance and an international driving licence is legally necessary.